mehulagg/gitlab_test/doc/administration/geo/replication/geo_multi_node.md

-NOTE: **Note:** PostgreSQL and Redis should have already been disabled on the application servers, and connections from the application servers to those services on the backend servers configured, during normal GitLab HA set up.
+NOTE: **Note:** PostgreSQL and Redis should have already been disabled on the application servers, and connections from the application servers to those services on the backend servers configured, during normal GitLab multi node set up.
 See high availability configuration documentation for [PostgreSQL](../../high_availability/database.md#configuring-the-application-nodes) and [Redis](../../high_availability/redis.md#example-configuration-for-the-gitlab-application).